 This is not unlike the situation we find ourselves in as we wrestle -- once again -- with the cost of the Brattleboro police/fire renovations.
 A petition demanding a town-wide budget vote has garnered enough signatures and a date has been set for this Thursday, April 17.
 Those opposed to the police/fire project would like to reject the entire budget to, in the words of some of the supporters, "send a message" to the Selectboard and Town Meeting Representatives whom they say are out of touch with voters.
-As we examine our predicament, the truth is painful.
-Our tax burden is growing to unsustainable proportions, and we simultaneously need to deal with the awful working conditions for our first responders.
-Our elected town meeting representatives and selectboard are not out of touch: There is no simple or satisfying answer to this problem.

 The working conditions at the police station and the fire department are unhealthy and unsafe.
 We ask our first responders to risk their lives in the line of duty; we ought to provide a decent, safe work environment for them when they are not out on call.
 The conditions are a lawsuit-in-the-making, whether from an employee developing respiratory distress due to continual exposure to mold or diesel fumes, or from a suspect or police officer sustaining a neck or head injury on those aging, treacherous stairs at the police station.
 According to an engineering study, the floor in the Central Fire Station was not built to withstand the load of modern trucks.
 Will we wait until the weight becomes too much and there is a catastrophic accident?